rnsdomains/RNS-SDK-js/README.md

 alt="NPM version" />
 </a>

-Implementations for local resolvers for the RSK Name Service, available for Node.js backends.
+Implementations for local resolvers for the RIF Name Service, available for Node.js backends.